-8 Horror Films That Are Inspired by True Stories
+8 Horror Movies Inspired By True Stories

 When a sheriff visited Ed Gein’s Wisconsin farm in 1957, he was expecting to find a robbery suspect.
 Instead, he stumbled upon a true house of horrors: there was a bowl made from a human skull—and a chair, lampshade, and a suit made out of skin.
 After Gein was arrested, investigators discovered the remains of 10 women at his farm.
 He was committed to a mental institution for the rest of his life.
 In 1959, author Robert Bloch used Gein as the model for Norman Bates in his novel Psycho (including Gein’s unhealthy fascination with his domineering mother), and then Alfred Hitchcock turned it into a movie.
 Bonus: Gein also inspired Leatherface from The Texas Chainsaw Massacre, Buffalo Bill from The Silence of the Lambs, and Bloody Face from the TV show American Horror Story.